Inuvik Sunrise Festival

 Be one of the first to drive the all-weather road from Inuvik to Tuktoyaktuk, which opened in November 2017.
 Start your trip on the Dempster Highway and stop in Inuvik before continuing your journey to Tuk, as it’s known to the locals, and the Arctic Ocean.

-Paddle bouncy whitewater, explore craggy peaks, hike through alpine valleys or soak in hot springs in Nááts’ihch’oh National Park Reserve, the territory’s newest national park, during guided or self-guided trips.
+Paddle bouncy whitewater on the Broken Skull River, hike through alpine valleys or soak in hot springs in Nááts’ihch’oh National Park Reserve, the territory’s newest national park, during guided or self-guided trips.

-Explore Yellowknife, the territorial capital, on foot (www.visityellowknife.com).
+Explore Yellowknife, the territorial capital, on foot (www.extraordinaryyk.com).
 Enjoy a 360-degree view of Yellowknife Bay and surrounding Old Town from the top of the Bush Pilots’ Monument.
 Take a boat tour of Yellowknife Bay, home to North America’s most northerly houseboat community.
 Sandblast a northern motif on recycled glass during a workshop at Old Town Glassworks (www.oldtownglassworks.com).
-A Yellowknife Farmers’ Market is held weekly downtown throughout the summer.
+The Yellowknife Farmers Market is held weekly downtown throughout the summer.
 The Prince of Wales Northern Heritage Centre provides a peek into northern culture (www.pwnhc.ca).
 Next door, the Northwest Territories Legislative Assembly offers guided and audio tours (www.assembly.gov.nt.ca/visitors).

 THE GREAT OUTDOORS

 Choose from front-country campsites and hikes to backcountry day hikes and epic multi-week backcountry experiences in the territory’s five national parks and 34 territorial parks (www.nwtparks.ca).
-The historic Canol Heritage Trail near Norman Wells is a very remote, extremely rugged and rigourous hike (www.normanwellsmuseum.com/the-sathu/canol-heritage-trail).
-Opportunities for guided or self-guided paddling and rafting trips are plentiful along one of the N.W.T.’s historic rivers including the challenging Coppermine River, the meandering Thomsen River and the Slave River’s world-renowned whitewater (www.spectacularnwt.com/what-to-do/summer-adventure/paddling).
+The historic Canol Heritage Trail near Norman Wells is a very remote, extremely rugged and rigourous hike (www.spectacularnwt.com/attraction/canol-trail).
+Opportunities for guided or self-guided paddling and rafting trips are plentiful along one of the N.W.T.’s historic rivers including the challenging Coppermine River, the meandering Thomsen River and the world-renowned South Nahanni River (www.spectacularnwt.com/what-to-do/summer-adventure/paddling).
 Enjoy fishing day trips with an outfitter or a multi-day package experience at a wilderness lodge.